 - Homeopathic phytolacca

 - High quality sunflower lecithin.

-Sunflower lecithin can be beneficial to parents pumping for babies born premature.
+Sunflower lecithin can help avoid recurrent plugged ducts and can be beneficial to parents pumping for babies born premature.
 It helps the milk stick less to the pump tubing.(6)

 Foods that contain lecithin: